ConfluxHQ/event-based-logging/README.md

 4. Get code-completion from the IDE or REPL when choosing an event to log
 5. Simple SHIFT-select or double-click on an event name to copy/paste into a log search tool - no manual selection of multiple words for copy/paste
 6. Avoid the need for a single cross-team events library by scoping events to specific services.
+7. Avoid the need for complex [regex](https://www.regular-expressions.info/) searches in log tools: just search for a single, guaranteed-unique string.

 ## Examples